gigouni/polymer2-medias-center/README.md

 # Medias center

-A JS project to share photos through a web interface, with Polymer 2 for the frontend and NodeJS 8 for the backend.
+A JS project to share medias through a web interface, with Polymer 2 for the frontend and NodeJS 8 for the backend.
 Still not impressive but will pool other famous and innovative technologies (Redux, Docker, Sentry, ...).

 Stay tuned!